"If the very old will remember, the very

 young will listen" ~ Chief Dan George

-There are seven days to this story but the most important
+This story spans seven days, but the most important

-ones took place at the La Joya Cemetery in New Mexico on September 21 and 22, 2012.
+ones occurred at the La Joya Cemetery in New Mexico on September 21-22, 2012.

 Ruben Griego, Gilbert Griego, and Robert Griego rode our bikes respectfully